Old Fashioned Cocktail Recipes

-One packet of Still Branch Old Fashioned Cocktail Mixer Syrup is the shortcut to a properly built drink.
-Use it with whiskey, brandy, cognac, rum, or a long-steeped cup of Darjeeling.
+These ten Old Fashioned recipes all start with one packet of Still Branch Old Fashioned Cocktail Mixer Syrup, the shortcut to a properly built drink.
+Pour it over ice with whiskey, brandy, cognac, rum, tequila, or a long-steeped cup of Darjeeling, stir for 30 seconds, and enjoy.

 SIP Awards Platinum 2024 · Proof Awards Double Gold 2023